 one pan greek lemon chicken with baby potaotes

-In container or bag, combine lemon juice, oregano, minced garlic, salt, 1/4 cup olive oil pepper and chicken and mix well.
-Place in refrigerator and marinade for at least one hour or up to 12 hours.
+In container or bag, combine lemon juice, oregano, minced garlic, 3/4 tsp salt, 1/4 cup olive oil pepper and chicken and mix well.
+Place in refrigerator and marinate for at least one hour or up to 12 hours.

 Preheat oven to 400 degrees.